Connect with others who understand.

 What Does Fainting or Blacking Out With MS Feel Like?

-A number of MyMSTeam members have described episodes of fainting or blacking out.
+Several MyMSTeam members have described episodes of fainting or blacking out.
 As one shared, “I experienced what my doctors called syncope after standing — total blackout!”

 “I suffer from random blackouts,” wrote another member.

-Some people deal with episodes repeatedly, over an extended period.
+Some people deal with episodes repeatedly over an extended period.
 “I have blacked out at least five or six times,” one member shared.
 “The last time, I was out cold on the bathroom floor for about five hours.”

 Fainting can prompt the need for emergency medical help.
 “I had a drop-down blackout,” a member explained.
-“I slammed my brain and hit my skull.
+“I slammed my head and hit my skull.
 I didn’t wake up until I was in the hospital.”

-For some MyMSTeam members, episodes of fainting or blacking out came on quickly, seemingly out of nowhere.
+For some MyMSTeam members, episodes of fainting or blacking out come on quickly, seemingly out of nowhere.
 For others, these episodes occurred alongside dizziness or vertigo that they’d been experiencing for a while.
 As one member wrote, “The dizziness I’ve been dealing with for a year or so has become really bad the last couple of months.
 Tonight is the first time that I blacked out and fell on the floor.”

-What Does an MS Crash Feel Like?
+What Does an MS Relapse Feel Like?

 What Causes Fainting and Blacking Out in MS?

 MS is an autoimmune disease in which the immune system mistakenly attacks healthy tissues in the CNS.
-Lesions, or areas of damaged tissue, then form on the nerves’ protective myelin coating.
+Lesions, or areas of damaged tissue, form on the nerves’ protective myelin coating.
 This process is called demyelination.

 In some cases, however, blacking out and fainting may be caused by factors unrelated to MS.